Heroku Exec (SSH Tunneling)

 $ heroku features:disable runtime-heroku-exec

-Then optionally remove the Heroku Exec buildpack from your app (Private Spaces only) by running:
+Then optionally remove the Heroku Exec buildpack from your app (Private Spaces only) by running this command.

 $ heroku buildpacks:remove heroku/exec